 fx vdl start --help

-fvdl supports the same flags as
+fvdl command supports the same flags as

 Image and board support

 When setting up FEMU using

-fx set, FEMU only supports the following boards:
+fx set, FEMU supports the following boards:

 provides networking through an emulated NIC.

 If starting the emulator without

 fx vdl start), an available TCP

-port from the host will be

-picked and forwarded to the emulator's SSH port.
+port from the host is picked and forwarded to the emulator's SSH port.
 When

 fx set-device 127.0.0.1:SSH_PORT

-fx is using the correct port:
+fx tool is using the correct port, run the

 You should see the SSH address printed next to

-To SSH into the emulator:
+To SSH into the emulator, run the following command: